basebase-ai/basebase-news/CONTRIBUTING.md

 1. Check existing issues and discussions
 2. Create a new discussion or issue for broader topics

-Thank you for contributing to StoryList!
+Thank you for contributing to NewsWithFriends!